 Sketchbook 9"x12" Black & White Uni Pens & Ciao Markers

-Art Deco is one of my favorite eras of design that uses the nude motif.
-Gloriously the Art Deco NUDE is displayed on common objects like pots and lamps, offered to those who are not afraid of the beautiful human shape.
-Looking back where my passion for the nude in art and design is definitely influenced by growing up in Europe.
+Art Deco is one of my favorite eras of design, characterized by the use of the nude motif.
+Gloriously, the Art Deco nude is displayed on everyday objects, such as pots and lamps, offered to those who are not afraid of the beautiful human form.
+Looking back, my passion for the nude in art and design is definitely influenced by growing up in Europe.

 Art Deco: 1925 Faience Vase